By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law

 Hint: If it is a Department of Health Quality Assurance Investigator or Medical Malpractice Investigator, they are probably only investigating possible disciplinary action against your license that could result in large administrative fines or revocation of your license.

-Do Not Try to Talk Your Way Out; You Cannot Outsmart the Investigator.
+You Cannot Outsmart the Investigator.

 Do not believe for a second that you are smarter than the investigator.
 Do not believe for a second that you will convince the investigator (or anyone else) that there is a legal or medical justification for what you did or what they allege.
 If it were as simple as that, then why would there be an investigation and why would you be the one being investigated?